 Prior to joining adelphi, Till Sterzel was a consultant for four years, during which time he worked with many project partners on climate change adaptation at the German Corporation for International Cooperation (GIZ).
 The technical foundation of Till Sterzel's work comes from his seven years a research associate at PIK researching climate impact and vulnerability as well as climate change and development.
 He worked afterwards for about four years as an independent consultant, scientist and coach at climate-babel, which he co-founded.
 He worked on projects in Indonesia, Kenya, Tanzania and Uganda, among others.
 As part of the scientific consortium, he developed the Climate Protection and Climate Change Mitigation Plan for the state of Hesse in 2025.

 Till Sterzel studied geography with a minor in meteorology and geoinformatics at the Philipps-Universität Marburg, the Humboldt-Universität Berlin and the Université Catholique de Louvain (Belgium).
 He completed his dissertation at the Potsdam Institute for Climate Research (PIK).
-He is writing his doctoral thesis on "Analyzing Global Typologies of Vulnerability—The Cases of Rapid Urbanization and Human Security in Drylands" at the University of Potsdam.
+His published doctoral thesis is titled "Analyzing Global Typologies of Vulnerability—The Cases of Rapid Urbanization and Human Security in Drylands" at the University of Potsdam.